Together in Christ: 'The Sacred Kiss' — 2 Corinthians 13:12

 Key Thought

-So, rather than practicing the holy kiss as little more than a worship agenda item to accomplish in our gathering of strangers we call a worship service, we must move to a greater sense of belonging, accountability, responsibility, encouragement, and support for our brothers and sisters in Christ.
+So, rather than practicing the holy kiss as little more than an agenda item to accomplish in our gathering of strangers we call a worship service, we must move to a greater sense of belonging, accountability, responsibility, encouragement, and support for our brothers and sisters in Christ.
 Such fellowship means getting involved with each other as we love each other in tangible and practical ways.
 [7] We should know enough about each other and our lives that we know how to encourage and build each other up.
 We must not settle for "going to church" and having worship done to us or for us.
 Let's invest ourselves in worship that is rooted in the kind of fellowship Jesus shared with his disciples, both men and women.

 [1] Matthew 18:15; Romans 14:10, 15; 1 Corinthians 8:11.